 - The advantages of digital menus

-These digital menus have been a huge asset to the fast food chain.
+These digital menus have been a huge asset to the fast-food chain.
 Continuously optimised and tweaked, these menus can change based on real-time data and customer information.
-The menus can change its options based on the weather, the time of the day and any big events happening in the local area.
+The menus can change their options based on the weather, the time of the day and any big events happening in the local area.
 As an example, the digital menu can be used to promote cold drinks, McFlurry and fresh salads on a scorching hot day.

 By constantly tracking and analysing the incredible amount of customer intelligence.
-This information can be used to make further changes to the menu, optimise their supply-chain or make adjustments to the number of employees working on each shift.
-As the food chain continues to accelerate its data-driven efforts, it will be interesting to see where their big data investments will take them in 2019.
+This information can be used to make further changes to the menu, optimise their supply chain or make adjustments to the number of employees working on each shift.
+As the food chain continues to accelerate its data-driven efforts, it will be interesting to see where its big data investments will take them in the future.

 Do you want to take advantage of your customer intelligence?
 Our BI experts here at YourShortlist can provide you with a bespoke shortlist of business intelligence solutions based on your specific requirements.
 Our service is completely non-chargeable, and you’re under no obligation to continue with any of our suggested partners.
-Are you ready to experience business growth in 2019?
-Start by clicking on the Contact Us button.
+Are you ready to experience business growth?
+Start getting in touch.